Shervina-lim/docker-ros-gui/README.md

 Although you can see the files from file explorer in /docker-ws/<container_name>, but they are just read only.
 You also cannot move or copy file to and from the folder as it requires **root** permissions.

-To have read and write rights, need to do it within terminal.
+To have read and write rights, need to do it within terminal or use the following command to make it editable.

+	sudo chown -R $USER:$USER ~/docker-ws/<container_name>

 Future improvement: